Jared Sidney Torrance

-Jared Sidney Torrance (August 3, 1853 – March 29, 1921) was an American real estate developer, best known as the founder of Torrance in southwest Los Angeles County, California.
+Jared Sidney Torrance (August 3, 1852 or 1853 – March 29, 1921) was an American real estate developer, best known as the founder of Torrance in southwest Los Angeles County, California.

 Southern California

 Jared Torrance was born in Gowanda, New York, in 1853, and moved to Southern California in approximately 1887 to settle initially in Pasadena where he worked in real estate.
 Among other notable transactions, he briefly owned the Mount Lowe Railway, above Pasadena in the San Gabriel Mountains, at the turn of the century.

 Torrance, California

-In the early 1900s Jared Torrance and other investors saw the value of creating a mixed industrial-residential community south of Los Angeles.
-They purchased part of the Spanish land grant Rancho San Pedro and hired nationally renowned landscape architect Frederick Law Olmsted, Jr. to design a new planned community, with the architect Irving Gill designing the principal buildings.
-The resulting city, Torrance, California, was founded in 1911 and named after Jared Torrance.
+In the early 1900s, Jared Torrance and other investors saw the value of creating a mixed industrial-residential community south of Los Angeles.
+They purchased part of the Spanish land grant Rancho San Pedro and hired nationally renowned landscape architect Frederick Law Olmsted Jr. to design a new planned community, with the architect Irving Gill designing the principal buildings.
+The resulting city, Torrance, California, was founded in 1912 and named after Jared Torrance.

-In 1920 Jared Torrance formed the Torrance Hospital Association, but he died before a hospital could be constructed in the new city.
+In 1920, Jared Torrance formed the Torrance Hospital Association, but he died before a hospital could be constructed in the new city.
 His widow Helena Childs Torrance followed through on Jared Torrance's vision, and in 1925 the Jared Sidney Torrance Memorial Hospital was opened.
 It is now named the Torrance Memorial Medical Center.